 - Ultramarines can use Squad Doctrines (1 CP) to put one unit into the Devastator Doctrine to improve AP.

-- White Scars and Black Templars get no additional bonuses but should still feel good about themselves for participating.
+- Black Templars get no additional bonuses but should still feel good about themselves for participating.

 In the end there are basically four options; a generic unit with no bonuses, and then the Imperial/Crimson Fist, Iron Hands, and Salamanders versions.
 Each were put up against a variety of forces under nominal conditions (but without any kind of improvement to hit such as with a Captain or a Chapter Master).
 All selections assumed that the unit was under the Devastator Doctrine, which poses a challenge for Imperial Fists and Iron Hands as so much of their efficacy is contingent on being in Devastator and they have no way to make a unit return to it.
 Salamanders are less impacted since the Devastator Doctrine means very little to them; they might actually be a solid option for players interesting in adding this capability to a different Imperial faction.
 Imperial Fists also suffer from being heavily focused on VEHICLE or BUILDING targets, so against Tyranids or T’au they might not be as compelling.